Effective backdoor attack on graph neural networks in link prediction tasks: Method

 \subsection{Attack overview}

 The backdoor attack proposed in this paper aims to the link prediction task under transductive learning, the goal of which is to incorrectly predict a link relationship between two unlinked target nodes.
 Formally, given a graph $G$ and a trigger $n_t$, the attacker generates the poisoned graph $\tilde{G}$ by embedding the trigger $n_t$ into the graph $G$.
-The backdoor model $f_b$ is obtained by training on $\tilde{G}$ and the clean model can be denoted as $f_c$.
+The backdoored model $f_b$ is obtained by training on $\tilde{G}$ and the clean model can be denoted as $f_c$.
 The backdoor attack target can be denoted as:

-where $E_{ij}$ is the target node pair in graph G that are unlinked and $\widetilde{E_{ij}}$ denotes the target node pair after embedding the trigger.
-From equation \ref{eq1}, the first formula represents the effectiveness of the backdoor model, which means that the backdoor model $f_b$ predicts the link state of the original-unlinked target node pair $\widetilde{E_{ij}}$ embedded in the trigger to be the linked state $T$.
-The second formula represents the evasiveness of the backdoor model, which means that the backdoor model predicts the link state of the target node pair $E_{ij}$ without the trigger embedded with normal behavior and similar prediction accuracy as the clean model.
+where $E_{ij}$ is the the target unlinked node pair without the trigger in graph G and $\widetilde{E_{ij}}$ denotes the target unlinked node pair injected with the trigger.
+The first formula of equation \ref{eq1} represents the effectiveness of the backdoor attack, which means that the backdoored GNNs model $f_b$ incorrectly predicts link state of the target unlink node pair as the linked state $T$ due to the appearance of the trigger.
+The second formula of equation \ref{eq1} represents the evasiveness of the backdoor attack, which means that the backdoored GNN model works well for the target unlinked node pair $E_{ij}$ without the trigger and its predicting accuracy is as close as possible to that of the corresponding clean model.

 Figure \ref{fig:attack} depicts the process of this backdoor attack.
 It includes the following steps: